 The legend of Dia the Forest Star is well known to all the clans of Shaldan.

 Dia was born when a falling star was caught in the boughs of the tallest tree in Soricum.
-As the branches swayed and shook, one fell loose and from it came the young Dia.
-Her skin was made of the bark of the tree and her hair shone with the stardust captured within it.
+As she fell, the branches swayed and shook, bestowing life and a mortal form on her.
+Her skin was made of the bark of the tree, and her hair shone with the godly stardust still captured within it.

 Interested in Air Awakens?
 New readers and those who have already enjoyed the first book are welcome to join the Pre- Fire Falling Read-Along!
 The read-along will have discussions, questions, teasers, deleted scenes, giveaways and more!
 All starting on October 25th.